On the Grothendieck-Serre conjecture on principal bundles in mixed characteristic: Quasi-elementary fibrations

-\begin{lemma} Let $\phi:T\to S$ be a projective morphism with fibers of dimension one (but not necessarily of pure dimension), let $s\in S$ be a closed point.
+The following lemma will be used many times, in particular, for constructing quasi-elementary fibrations. \begin{lemma} Let $T$ and $S$ be Noetherian schemes.
+Let $\phi\colon T\to S$ be a projective morphism with fibers of dimension one (but not necessarily of pure dimension), let $s\in S$ be a closed point.
 Let $T_1,T_2\subset T$ be closed subschemes finite over $S$ and such that $T_1\cap T_2=\emptyset$.
 Then

-\stepzero\noindstep If $\cL$ is an ample line bundle over $T/S$, then for all large $N$ we may shrink $(S,s)$ so that we can find $\sigma\in H^0(T,\cL^{\otimes N})$ such that $\sigma$ vanishes on $T_1$ and does not vanish at any point of $T_2$.
+\stepzero\noindstep If $\cL$ is an $S$-ample line bundle over $T$, then for all large $N$ we may shrink $(S,s)$ so that we can find $\sigma\in H^0(T,\cL^{\otimes N})$ such that $\sigma$ vanishes on $T_1$ and does not vanish at any point of $T_2$.